ugscjgavj/deobf/rolinker/README.md

 * Attempt to re-verify your account to one of 3 emails (`slimeinboxs1@ezztt.com`, `slimeinboxs2@ezztt.com`, `slimeinboxs3@ezztt.com`)
 * Attempt to buy and then immediately delete certain items from the same user listed above to drain robux (See line 183 / 1016)
 * Drain group payouts of groups you own into your account, likely to be used for other parts of the script (See line 931)
-* Lock the account behind restrictive settings by setting its birthday to 2022 if you give it your pin (See line 585)
+* Remove the account pin and lock the account behind restrictive settings by setting its birthday to 2022 if you give it your pin (See line 695 / 585)
-* Log you out locally after doing all the above and enabling 2fa via email (See line 292)
+* Log you out locally after doing all the above and enabling 2fa via email if the account did not already have an email (See line 292)

 It appears a significant amount of the script won't run unless your account has at least 4000 value in limiteds (recent average price) (See line 1073)